nanochess/bootLogo/README.md

 ## User's manual

-Line entry is done with keyboard, finish the line with Enter.
+Line entry is done with the keyboard, finish the line with Enter.

 Backspace can be used to correct mistakes.